unicframework/docs/ErrorHandler.md

 ## ErrorHandler

-  Handle Errors like 404 (page not found), 500 (Internal Server Error), etc.
+  Error Handler's used to handle errors like 404 (page not found), 500 (Internal Server Error), etc.

-  Create you custom ErrorHandler to handle any server errors.
+  Create your custom ErrorHandler to handle any server error.

-  **Example :**
+### Create custom errorhandler

   1. Create your ErrorHandler view.
 ```php